US declares Karnataka-born Islamic State recruiter Mohammed Shafi Armar global terrorist

 Tech savvy, Armar has been operating on Facebook and other personal messenger services to contact, brainwash and recruit youths from India, Bangladesh and Sri Lanka.

-His links to the ISIS were also the highlight of the interrogation of Yasin Bhatkal, who was arrested near the Nepal border in 2013.
+His links to the Islamic State were also the highlight of the interrogation of Yasin Bhatkal, who was arrested near the Nepal border in 2013.

 Armar first came on the radar of investigation agencies when the NIA was probing suspected Islamic State cadres in Ratlam of Madhya Pradesh.

-During the interrogation of alleged IS operatives, it emerged that Armar was motivating and radicalising Muslim youths in India.
+During the interrogation of alleged Islamic State operatives, it emerged that Armar was motivating and radicalising Muslim youths in India.
 He was said to have been recruiting youths for the Jund ul Khalifa-e-Hind through online radicalisation.

 The NIA had charge-sheeted him along with five others for allegedly conspiring to carry out terror strikes in the national capital and also during ardh kumbh in Haridwar.